Runwave Inflatable Stand Up Paddle Board Review (2022)

 The Runwave 11′ iSUP Board is mainly:

 Although stability and maneuverability may sound contradictory, it’s based on the industry standards, and to me it feels like it’s somehow more maneuverable than its competitors of same board size (11′ x 33″ x 6″) at around this price point while also keeping things nicely stable.
 Ultimately it’s just a very good mix of the trio: stability, maneuverability and some speed, in that order.

-Though of course, the performance heavily depends on your height and weight – a smaller paddler will find this board much more stable and less maneuverable than a bigger paddler.
+Though of course, the performance heavily depends on your height and weight – a smaller paddler will find this board much more stable, faster, and less maneuverable than a bigger paddler.
 For more insights to that, again, you can quickly check out this SUP guide article.

 What Are the Specifications of the Runwave 11′ iSUP Board?